Join us in Online for ACP2023!

 Dr Monty P. Satiadarma, Tarumanagara University, Indonesia

-Dr Shahrokh (Sharo) Shafaie, Southeast Missouri State University, USA
+Dr Shahrokh (Sharo) Shafaie, Southeast Missouri State University, United States

-Dr Deborah G. Wooldridge, Bowling Green State University, USA
+Dr Deborah G. Wooldridge, Bowling Green State University, United States

 Conference Review Committee